-- Septic system retirement resulted in the greatest load reductions in Tar Cove, Mill Creek, Whitehall-Meredith Creeks, and South River Mainstem watersheds - Removal of household illicit connections resulted in the greatest load reductions in the Patapsco River LNB, Marley Creek, and Severn River Mainstem watersheds - Restoration of 20 percent impervious cover with high pollutant removal efficiency practices such as SPSCs resulted in the greatest load reductions in the Furnace Creek watershed - Riparian buffer education resulted in the greatest load reductions in the Patuxent River Upper watershed - SSO abatement resulted in the greatest load reductions in the Parish Creek watershed - Livestock fencing resulted in the greatest load reductions in the West River Mainstern watershed (of the two pasture watersheds where this strategy was applicable) - Goose management resulted in the greatest load reductions in the Tracy and Rockhold Creeks watershed upgrades and septic system retirement.
+- Septic system retirement resulted in the greatest load reductions in Tar Cove, Mill Creek, Whitehall-Meredith Creeks, Patuxent River Upper and South River Mainstem watersheds - Removal of household illicit connections resulted in the greatest load reductions in the Patapsco River LNB, Marley Creek, Severn River Mainstem and South River Mainstem watersheds - Restoration of 20 percent impervious cover with high pollutant removal efficiency practices such as SPSCs resulted in the greatest load reductions in the Patapsco River LNB, South River Mainstem and Severn River Mainstem watersheds - Riparian buffer education resulted in the greatest load reductions in the Patuxent River Upper watershed - SSO abatement resulted in the greatest load reductions in the Patapsco River LNB, Cadle Creek and Parish Creek watershed - Livestock fencing resulted in the greatest load reductions in the West River Mainstem watershed (of the two pasture watersheds where this strategy was applicable) - Goose management resulted in the greatest load reductions in the Tracy and Rockhold Creeks, Whitehall-Meredith Creek, Mill Creek and Parish Creek watersheds.

+Non-structural Tier B strategies such as pet waste education, riparian buffer education, and goose management were relatively cost-effective compared to structural Tier A strategies such as SPS upgrades and septic system retirement.
 Livestock fencing was also highly cost-effective in the two pasture watersheds where it was proposed as a strategy (Patuxent River Upper and West River mainstem).
-Urban stormwater management, including retrofitting pre-2002 dry ponds and restoring of 20 percent of unmanaged impervious cover with SPSCs, was less cost-effective due to the high unit cost assumptions (see Section 4.2) of implementing these types of stormwater projects.
-Eliminating household illicit connections was also less cost-effective than the other strategies due to the low rate (2 percent, see Section 4.1.1) of detecting and eliminating bacteria sources from household illicit connections.
+Even though urban stormwater management, including implementing new stormwater management facilities and retrofitting pre-2002 stormwater management facilities have high implementation costs, they are required to be implemented by the County to restore 20 percent of unmanaged impervious cover, and therefore these measures would be effective in reducing the bacteria loads.